dfinity/ic-js/packages/ckbtc/README.md

 ## Usage

-The features are available through the class `LedgerCanister`.
+The features are available through the class `CkBTCCanister`.
 It has to be instantiated with a canister ID.

 e.g. fetching a token metadata.